Speakers

 Dr. Cassiel Ato Forson

-Minister of Finacne Republic of Ghana
+Minister of Finance Republic of Ghana

 A leading Ghanaian economist, chartered accountant, and tax practitioner with over 20 years of experience spanning public service and the private sector.
 A Member of Parliament since 2009, he has held senior parliamentary leadership roles and previously served as Deputy Minister for Finance (2013–2017), overseeing budget implementation, debt management, and tax policy.
 He is Oxford-trained in taxation and holds advanced degrees in economics and finance, alongside professional fellowships in Ghana’s tax and accounting bodies.
 Known for his work on fiscal reform—including contributions to Ghana’s Public Financial Management Act—and for supporting international financing discussions, he brings practical insight into economic governance and reform.